linode/docs/docs/guides/databases/sqlite/nodejs-sqlite/index.md

 ## Create a Database

-Now we can create an SQLite database with Node.js.
+Now you can create an SQLite database with Node.js.
 This example uses a simple database application to track superheroes from the [Marvel Cinematic Universe](https://www.marvel.com/movies).

 1. First, create a file called `sample.js` and import the `sqlite3` module into Node.js:

     {{< file "sample.js" js >}}
 var sqlite3 = require('sqlite3');
 {{</ file >}}